alexandersep/CSU33012-SWENG-ASS2/Contribution.md

           `combineUnaryOperators`, `removeUnaryHeadPositive`, `removePlusNum`,
           `combineNum`, `addZeroExponent`, `countDots`, `isOperand'`.
 All functions including the ones I wrote now take into account the changes for this assignment, these changes are log, exp.
-Note that these functions were mostly written in Assignment 1 with a different group but had some additions and changes throughout the functions for Assignment 2.
+Note that these functions were mostly written in Assignment 1 with a different group but had some additions and changes throughout the functions for Assignment 2 with the help of Annelee O' Mahony.
         - Fixed Unary operators partially from Assignment 1 with edge case and parsing, `-` and `+` and ensured it worked effectively
           Unary operators do not work in l and e (log and exp).
 It does not work with brackets if at the beginning of a line. e.g. `-- (1 + 2)` does not work but `1 -- (1 + 2)` does.
 * Elliot Lyons
-    - TODO
-* Annelee O Mahony
-    - TODO
-* Brian Sharkey
     - TODO
 * Brian Sharkey
   * Collaborated with Elliot Lyons to develop a webapp for the calculator
     * Implemented the calculator into the web app